 There are two huge issues with this study that undermine the conclusion.

 The biggest problem here is that the connection between the pathologies in the hip and the actual symptoms is never clearly demonstrated.
-More recent studies even demonstrate a total lack of correlation between these apparent pathologies and symptoms.
-As for the accuracy diagnosis, the effect of the anesthetic is not known to actually be specific to ONLY intraarticular pain.
+More recent studies show there's no correlation between these pathologies and symptoms.
+As for the accuracy of diagnosis, the effect of the anesthetic is not known to actually be specific to ONLY intraarticular pain.
 That was simply assumed.

 But because it is an anesthetic, it's totally probable (and in my opinion highly likely) that the anesthetic does affect pain in the hip regardless of where the pain originates.
 Anesthetic numbs things.
 It's purpose is to block pain.